Prepare data for analysis

 Note:

-If you get a Tool is not licensed message, you do not have a license for ArcGIS Aviation Airports.
+If you receive a Tool is not licensed message, you do not have a license for ArcGIS Aviation Airports.
 You can request a trial license.
-You will not be able to proceed with this tutorial until you have a license.
+You won't be able to proceed with this tutorial until you have a license.

-The Import Digital Obstacle File tool runs and obstacle points are added to the map.
+The tool runs and obstacle points are added to the map.

 You've loaded obstacle data points from the DOF into the VerticalStructurePoint feature class.
 Each of these points represents a human-made obstacle.
 You can click these data points to view their attributes.